JeanPaul-AbiZeid/SOS/Readme.md

 <img id="project_philosophy" src="./readme/title2.svg"/>

-> The SOS app is an emergency app is a user friendly app that helps him/her reach out for help fast when a certain emergency comes up.
+> The SOS app is an emergency and a user friendly app that helps him/her reach out for help fast when a certain emergency comes up.

 > The app sends the location of the person in need of help and connects him/her with the nearest specialist or expert to come for help.